 The gum was also used in the manufacture of local lollies ( candy).
 Early farmers had to find any way of supplementing their income and sold gum to Plaistowes in Perth.
 A friend of mine told me that his father received about a pound ($2) for a sugarbag of gum, which was a handy supplement for a family with 13 children.

-I suggest that you stop and have a look at the gum old old wattles (in Foxes lair of course!), it can be quite beautiful in reflected sunlight.
+I suggest that you stop and have a look at gum blobs on the stems.
+They can be quite beautiful in reflected sunlight. particularly after rain.

-STOP PRESS.
-Wise Wines has crafted a boutique Narrogin Gin from manna wattle leaves picked by yours truly and some St Matthews Primary school teachers.
+Wise Wines crafted a boutique Narrogin Gin from manna wattle leaves picked by yours truly and some St Matthews Primary school teachers.
 Enjoy!